anggiealnrn27/Simulasi-Plotting-Petugas-SE2026/README.md

 This repository is intended for educational and portfolio purposes only.

-The original implementation was developed during an internship at **Badan Pusat Statostik (BPS)**.
+The original implementation was developed during an internship at **Badan Pusat Statistik (BPS)**.
 Confidential information and original datasets have been removed before publication.

 ---